muness/muness.github.io/_posts/2023-09-26-planning-not-plans.md

 ## What is this?

-This is a comprehensive, adaptive framework I've developed and refined over the years to guide personal and professional growth.
+This is an adaptive framework I've developed and refined over the years to guide personal and professional growth.
 At its core, the methodology is anchored in the principle of **acting with intent**.
 By examining my history, understanding my strengths, and setting forth a clear mission, I can aim with confidence.

 Military strategist and President Dwight D. Eisenhower once said,
 > "Plans are nothing; planning is everything."